(a) Differentiate between meristematic and permanent tissues in plants,

 |

-(b) The process by which the cells divide meristematically and take a permanent shape, size and function is called differentiation.
-The differntiated cells take up specific roles, lose their ability to divide and form permanent tissue.
+(b) The process by which the cells divide meristematically and take a permanent shape, size, and function is called differentiation.
+The differentiated cells take up specific roles and lose their ability to divide and form permanent tissue.

 View Full Answer(1)

 Tissues are of different types- simple and complex.
 A complex tissue consists of more than one type of cells having a common origin which coordinate to perform a common function.
-Xylem and phloem are called complex tissues because they are made up of different types of cells.
+The xylem and phloem are called complex tissues because they are made up of different types of cells.

 Xylem consists of four different types of elements-